Song Dandan

-Song Dandan (宋丹丹 (Sòng Dāndān); born 25 August 1961) is a Chinese skit and sitcom actress.
+Song Dandan (宋丹丹 (Sòng Dāndān); born 25 August 1961) is a Chinese actress, best known for her comedic performance through her collaborations with Zhao Benshan on the CCTV Spring Festival Gala.

 Biography

-Song was born in Beijing, on August 25, 1961, to a highly educated family.
+Song was born in Beijing, on August 25, 1961, to an intellectual family.
 Her father Song Gong (宋汎) was vice chairman of Beijing Federation of Literary and Art Circles.
 Her brother Song Beisha (宋北杉; born 1951) was vice governor of Shanxi and vice chairman of All-China Federation of Industry and Commerce.

 She was trained and started as a drama actress.
-But it was her skit debut, A Date with Slug, in the 1989 CCTV New Year's Gala that brought her immediate success.
-Afterwards she costarred first with Huang Hong, then with her successful partner Zhao Benshan in many Gala show skits.
-Some of her roles included "Anti-family plan Guerilla", and "Yesterday, today and Tomorrow".
-On television her most famous role was in I Love My Family (我爱我家).
-In recent years, Home with Kids (家有儿女) is also a notable sitcom she starred in.
+But it was her skit debut, "A Date with Slug," on the 1989 CCTV New Year's Gala that propelled her to fame.
+Afterwards she costarred first with Huang Hong, then most memorably with Zhao Benshan in many skits on the CCTV New Year's Gala from the 1990s to the 2010s, such as "Anti-family plan Guerilla" and "Yesterday, today and Tomorrow".

-Song Dandan also has a cameo role in House of Flying Daggers.
+On television, Song is known for her roles in sitcoms I Love My Family (我爱我家), directed by her then husband Ying Da, and Home with Kids (家有儿女).
+Song also has a cameo role in House of Flying Daggers.

 Personal life

 Song was married three times.
-In 1989, she was married to director Ying Da, the couple has a son named Ying Batu (英巴图).
-They divorced amicably in 1997.
-In that same year, she married her third husband, Zhao Yuji (赵玉吉), was a top executive at one of China's largest steel companies, Shougang Group, and moved later to real-estate development and equity investment.
-Her stepdaughter, from Zhao's previous marriage, is the film director Chloé Zhao.
+Three months after the end of her first relationship, she entered into a marriage with her first husband, whose identity has not been publicly disclosed.
+The rebound marriage ended in divorce the following year.
+In 1989, she married her second husband, director Ying Da.
+The couple have a son, born Ying Rubin (英如镔), who goes by stage name Batu (巴图).
+They divorced in 1997 after Song confessed that she had an affair.
+In 2011, Song publicly accused Ying Da of having harmed their son by deliberately remaining estranged from Batu for over 14 years, while showing preference toward his other son from his second marriage.

+In 1997, following her divorce from Ying, Song met Zhao Yuji (赵玉吉), whom she married 28 days after being introduced to him.
+Zhao, who had served as general manager of Shougang Group from 1985 to 1991, later became a businessman, active in real estate and private equity.
+Song's stepdaughter from Zhao's previous marriage is the Academy Award-winning filmmaker Chloé Zhao.

+In 2021, Song was among 40 Chinese celebrities who canceled sponsorship contracts as part of a larger boycott against foreign brands that expressed concern about the persecution of Uyghurs in the Xinjiang autonomous region.